 About the bet365 Gold Cup: The Jumps Finale Showpiece

-The bet365 Gold Cup carried a prize fund of £150,000 in 2018.
-As you can imagine, the connections of the winner, Step Back, were absolutely delighted and celebrated accordingly but this is a race which always brings a certain amount of sadness.
+The bet365 Gold Cup carried a prize fund of £160,000 in 2023.
+As you can imagine, the connections of the winner, Kitty’s Light, were absolutely delighted and celebrated accordingly but this is a race which always brings a certain amount of sadness.

-The conclusion of this Grade 3 handicap also means the conclusion of the National Hunt season.
-Although that means that spring has officially sprung (the race takes place in late April) and that summer is around the corner it’s also the longest point that racing fans have to wait for top class jumps action.
+The conclusion of this Premier Handicap (formerly Grade 3) also means the conclusion of the National Hunt season.
+Although that means that spring has officially sprung (the race takes place in late April) and that summer is around the corner, it’s also the longest point that racing fans have to wait for top class jumps action in Britain.

 A Fitting Finale